 Of course, the most common lines can be found throughout every sportsbook.
 These include NFL futures predictions, MMA money lines, and the very popular March Madness betting lines.
 Betting options for the NBA, NFL, NHL, and MLB are found ubiquitously throughout the web.

-Understanding betting options is paramount to online betting.
+Understanding betting options is paramount to online gambling.
 The easiest type of bet is on the money line.
 Simply put, you are choosing one team over another.
 Take the NFL for example.
 If the Cowboys were pegged at +300 odds over the Giants, who were facing -250 odds, you could say that New York is listed as a sportsbook favorite over Dallas.

 In this particular scenario, since the Cowboys are expected to lose, a $100 bet on Dallas would yield a $300 dollar reward.
 Likewise, you would need to bet $250 dollars on the favorite (New York) to win $100.
 Obviously, either team must win the game in each scenario to be eligible for the winnings.
 Additionally, the sportsbook will always compensate the initial stake so that players get their winnings plus the money they put down.

-On top of the money line, betting on the spread is a common practice.
+On top of the money line, wagering on the spread is a common practice.
 Spread betting is a little more intricate, but just as easy to understand.
 When a team comes into a game as the favorite, they will be looking to cover the spread.
 Take the previous NFL example.
 Since the Giants came into the game as the favorites, they would have to cover the spread – let’s say -7.
 What this means is that New York must win by 7 or more points in order to cover the spread.
 If they win by less than 7, or lose, then they failed to cover the spread and a bet on Dallas would have yielded a win.
 Spread lines are usually listed as: Dallas +7 (+110).

 Totals lines are also very common and also very easy to understand.
 In a given game, totals simply refers to the total score of the contest once the game is finished.
 Keeping with the NFL example, a professional football game might see a totals line of 48 ½ (-110).
 This means that together, both teams must put up either more or less than 48 ½ points.
 When you bet the total, you are picking one of those two options.